-How to Build an Original Product Brand
+How to Build an Premium Product Brand With Distinction

 Written by Kat Fletcher

 And yet, when you look around, it can feel like there is an abundance of brands in your industry all doing the same thing.
-Positioning themselves as premium, conscious, all with a similar aesthetic, similar product, and similar messaging.
+Positioning themselves as premium, conscious, all with a similar look, similar product, and similar messaging.
 It’s easy to feel like everything has been done already.

 Maybe you have some ideas, but feel unsure which of them would really work.
 Or you find yourself wracking your brain trying to think of any way to make your brand different, but none of them feel that exciting or meaningful.